Editor’s note: This post was updated on Aug. 23, 2018

-Here are five ways these warmer temperatures are affecting our oceans:
+Here are five ways these ever-warmer temperatures are affecting our oceans:

 1. Coral bleaching